 But most startup founders learn that understanding who those innovators and early adopters are is much harder.
 In fact, the framework does not provide any guidance for this problem.
 At all.

 The thing is that the Technology Adoption Lifecycle was never meant to help tech entrepreneurs.
 It was a retrospective view of a category over its entire lifecycle.
 That means it spans decades and each block of adopters represents years of slow gradual adoption.
 Although important, it is useless as a practical startup tool.

 In reality, most startups face less than 12 months of quickly evaporating runway.
 And the next months are the only period of any importance because it’s all the time a startup is sure to have.

 Unfortunately, the Technology Adoption Lifecycle is of little help.
 The model just says: innovators and early adopters.
 Whoever adopts the technology first, are the innovators and early adopters.
 That is called circular logic.

 Today, I am a partner at two accelerator-funds.
 And for the past seven years, I have met about a hundred startups per year, helping them obtain product-market fit.
 Or at least tried.

-One consequence of specialization is that one obtains a very granular understanding of a narrow field.
-In my case, I suspect my expertise has become the early phases of the Technology adoption lifecycle.
+One consequence of specialization is a very granular understanding of a narrow field.
+In my case, I suspect my expertise has become the early phases of the Technology Adoption Lifecycle.